LLNL/shroud/docs/statements.rst

           such as pointer vs reference argument.

 .. mixin - list of names
-           must not contain 'alias', 'append' or 'base' List fields from the mixin group will be appended to the group being defined.
+           List fields from the mixin group will be appended to the group being defined.
            Non-lists are assigned.
            Dictionaries are recursively appended (f_module).

+           A mixin group is created when the intent in the name is 'mixin'.
+           Must not contain 'alias', 'append' or 'base'

 .. append - applied after mixins as a sort of one-off mixin to append to fields.
       f_post_call is defined by the mixins but need to add one more line.